SukramJ/custom_homematic/README.md

 In order to adapt the device to your own needs, HA offers extensive options via templates and customization that can be used for this purpose.
 Deviating behavior is acceptable for these devices and does not constitute a fault.

+## Troubleshooting

+If the integration does not work as expected, try the following before opening an issue:
+- Review Home Assistant logs for entries related to this integration: homematicip_local and hahomematic.
+Address any errors or warnings shown.
+- Verify required ports are open and reachable between HA and your hub (CCU/RaspberryMatic/Homegear).
+See Firewall and required ports above.
+- Ensure the CCU user has admin privileges and that your password only contains supported characters (A-Z, a-z, 0-9 and .!$():;#-).
+- When running HA in Docker, prefer network_mode: host.
+Otherwise, set callback_host and callback_port in the configuration and allow inbound connections from the CCU to that port.
+- If you run multiple HA instances or connect to multiple CCUs, make instance_name unique per HA instance.
+- For persistent auto-discovery entries after setup, click Ignore or reconfigure the existing instance, then restart HA.
+- After updating CCU firmware or changing interfaces, restart Home Assistant and reload the integration.
+- For CUxD/CCU-Jack, ensure MQTT is set up correctly and verify topics/events with an MQTT Explorer before reporting issues.

 ## Frequently asked questions

 Q: I can see an entity, but it is unavailable.<br>